Ohm-Np/Ohm-Np/README.md

 ### A highly motivated and passionate geoinformatician with over three years of working experience in the geospatial field.
+My research interests include geographic information science (GIS), remote sensing, cloud computing and data analytics.

 <!--
 **Ohm-Np/Ohm-Np** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.